AgonConsole8/agon-docs/VDP---VDU-Commands.md

 This command is identical to the BASIC `GCOL` keyword.

-## `VDU 19, l, p, r, g, b`: Define logical colour (`COLOUR l, p` / `COLOUR l, r, g, b`)
+## `VDU 19, l, p, r, g, b`: Define logical colour

-This command sets the colour palette, by mapping a logical colour to a physical colour.
+This command sets the colour palette, by mapping a logical colour (i.e. the colour as selected via `VDU 17, colour` or `VDU 18, mode, colour`) to a physical colour.
 This is useful for defining custom colours, or for redefining the default colours.

 If the physical colour number is given as 255 then the colour will be defined using the red, green, and blue values given.

-If the physical colour number is given as any other value then the colour will be defined using the colour palette entry given by that number, up to colour number 63.
+If the physical colour value is less than 64, the value is interpreted as a 6-bit colour number where the number in binary form is in the format `RRGGBB`.

+Any other physical colour value (i.e. 64 to 254) is not valid and the command will be ignored.

 If the physical colour is not 255 then the red, green, and blue values must still be provided, but will be ignored.

 The values for red, green and blue must be given in the range 0-255.
 You should note that the physical Agon hardware only supports 64 colours, so the actual colour displayed may not be exactly the same as the colour requested.
 The nearest colour will be chosen.

+Up to and including Console8 VDP 2.5.0 this command would have no effect when in a 64 colour screen mode, and the palette in those modes was fixed.

+From Console8 VDP 2.6.0 onwards, the command will now work in all screen modes, and will allow for the definition of custom colours.
+Please note that when in a 64 colour screen mode there is no "palette" for the screen display per-se, so the command will not have any effect to the existing screen display.
+It will only affect the colours used for subsequent graphics or text operations.

-This command is equivalent to the BASIC `COLOUR` keyword.
+This command is equivalent to the two ways the BASIC `COLOUR` keyword can be used to redefine the colour palette: `COLOUR l, p` or `COLOUR l, r, g, b`.

 ## `VDU 20`: Reset palette and text/graphics colours and drawing modes §§